FOR IMMEDIATE RELEASE

 - The Albert B. Corey Award, named in honor of a founder and former president of AASLH, which recognizes primarily volunteer-operated historical organizations that best display the qualities of vigor, scholarship, and imagination in their work.

-See the full list of all winners by state.
+See a list of all winners by state.

 About The American Association for State and Local History: AASLH is a not-for-profit professional organization of individuals and institutions working to preserve and promote history.
 From its headquarters in Nashville, Tennessee, AASLH works to advance knowledge, understanding, and appreciation of local history in America.
 AASLH publishes books, technical publications, a quarterly magazine, and monthly newsletter.
 The association also sponsors regional and national training workshops and an annual meeting.
 For more information on the awards program and AASLH, please visit aaslh.org.